stefanbylund/zxnext_layer2/README.md

 **Tip:** See the [zxnext_layer2_demo](https://github.com/stefanbylund/zxnext_layer2_demo) project for an example of how to use zxnext_layer2.h and link with zxnext_layer2.lib.

+**Tip:** You can install zxnext_layer2 into your z88dk installation by using its third-party library installer z88dk-lib.
+Unpack the zxnext_layer2_z88dk.zip archive in a temporary directory, go to this directory (where the unpacked zxnext_layer2 subdirectory is located) and enter the following command:

+> z88dk-lib +zxn -f zxnext_layer2

+The -f option will make z88dk-lib overwrite any existing files without confirmation (e.g. if you update zxnext_layer2 it will replace the older version).
+Run z88dk-lib without any arguments to see a list of all its options.

+The z88dk compiler will now automatically find the zxnext_layer2 header file and library without the need for setting up any include and library paths.
+The zxnext_layer2.h header file is now included with **#include <lib/zxn/zxnext_layer2.h>** and the zxnext_layer2.lib library is linked against using **-llib/zxn/zxnext_layer2**.

 **Tip:** There are two C compilers in z88dk; the SDCC compiler and the SCCZ80 compiler.
 I recommend to use the SDCC compiler since it generates more optimised code than the SCCZ80 compiler.
 There are two versions of the C runtime library for the SDCC compiler; one called sdcc_ix and another called sdcc_iy.
 From my experience, sdcc_iy is the more stable version.
 In summary, for optimal performance, use the SDCC compiler with the sdcc_iy C runtime library.
-However, the SCCZ80 compiler still has it use during development since it compiles much faster than the SDCC compiler.
+However, the SCCZ80 compiler still has its use during development since it compiles much faster than the SDCC compiler.

-**Tip:** If you copy the zxnext_layer2 header file and libraries into the following directories in z88dk, the z88dk compiler will automatically find them without the need for setting up any include and library paths:

-* z88dk/include/_DEVELOPMENT/sccz80/
-* z88dk/include/_DEVELOPMENT/sdcc/
-* z88dk/libsrc/_DEVELOPMENT/lib/sccz80/
-* z88dk/libsrc/_DEVELOPMENT/lib/sdcc_ix/
-* z88dk/libsrc/_DEVELOPMENT/lib/sdcc_iy/

 **Tip:** To start the ZEsarUX emulator directly in Sinclair ZX Spectrum Next mode, start it with the following options: